CowDogMoo/warpgate/pkg/packer/README.md

 RunInit([]string, string) error
 ```

-RunInit runs the init command with the provided arguments.
+RunInit runs the Packer init command with the provided arguments.

+**Parameters:**

+args: A slice of strings representing the init command arguments.
+dir: The directory in which to run the command.
+If empty, the current
+directory is used.

+**Returns:**

+error: An error if the init command fails.

 ---